sukchung/VroomVroom/README.md

 ## Overview

 VroomVroom is an application that manages many aspects of an automobile dealership, such as inventory, services, and sales.
-This starter application comes with fully-functioning microservices using Django, a front-end application using React, and a database.
+This starter application comes with fully-functioning microservices using Django, a front-end application using React/Bootstrap, and a database.

 ## Getting Started